SELECT

 Returns whether the current row causes a cycle.
 In the path, such a row will occur exactly twice.
 This expression can only be used in combination with the NOCYCLE option.

-This behavior is different to Oracle's implementation where the parent node is returned instead of the connection point of the cycle.
+NOTE: This behavior is different to Oracle’s implementation, where the parent node is returned instead of the connection point of the cycle.

 The function LEVEL and the operator PRIOR can also be used within the CONNECT BY clause.

 • The PREFERRING clause defines a Skyline preference term.
-For more information. refer to the Skyline section.
+For more information, see Skyline.

 • CUBE, ROLLUP, and GROUPING SETS are extensions of the GROUP BY clause for calculating superaggregates.
-Those are hierarchical aggregation levels like, for example, partial sums for days, months and years and can be computed within one single GROUP BY statement instead of using a UNION of several temporary results.
+These are hierarchical aggregation levels, such as partial sums for days, months and years, and can be computed within one single GROUP BY statement instead of using a UNION of several temporary results.

 • Grouping Meaning